akka/akka-projection/samples/grpc/local-drone-control-java/README.md

  * Mark a delivery as completed

-The control service interacts with the global cloud service, represented by the separate restaurant-drone-deliveries-service sample, in the following ways:
+The control service interacts with the global cloud service, represented by the separate restaurant-drone-deliveries-service-java sample, in the following ways:

  * Replicates a coarse grained location of each drone to the cloud, at a lower frequency, only when they change location at a coarse grained grid